-Your healthcare team will need to make sure that LAGB is a good option for you.
+Your healthcare team will need to make sure that LAGB is a good choice for you.
 Weight-loss surgery isn’t advised for people who abuse medicines or alcohol, or who are not able to commit to a lifelong change in diet and exercise habits.

 If you smoke, you will need to stop several months before surgery.
 Your surgeon may ask you to lose some weight before surgery.
-This will help make your liver smaller, and make surgery safer.
+This will help make your liver smaller and make surgery safer.
 You’ll need to stop taking aspirin, ibuprofen, and other blood-thinning medicines in the days before your surgery.
-Ask when they should be stopped, and which medicines to continue.
+Ask when they should be stopped and which medicines to continue.
 You shouldn’t eat or drink anything after midnight before surgery.